Retreats, Classes & Events

 After beginning your Zen practice with us and attending several retreats within our community, you may apply to become a formal student of our teacher, Meido Roshi.
 A short, face-to-face ceremony called shoken formalizes this, and opens the door to more intensive instruction.
 Shoken is conducted at Dai-Sesshin throughout the year in N. America and Europe.
 Please inquire.

-Throughout the year, opportunities to explore the bodily intersection of Zen and bujutsu (martial arts) are provided at Korinji and elsewhere.
+Throughout the year, opportunities to explore the bodily intersection of Zen and bujutsu (martial arts) are provided at the monastery and elsewhere.
 We also conduct an annual retreat with this focus.
 Beginners and experienced martial artists are welcome to explore ways in which warrior skills and mindset open to us a path of self-refinement and compassion.
-Please see Events.
+Please see the calendar.

 Other Buddhist Rituals